Mouly19/Mouly19/README.md

 - 🌱 Focused on backend development and system design
 - 💡 Constantly learning new technologies and frameworks
 - 🧠 Interested in algorithms, problem-solving & clean coding
-- 🎯 Goal: To contribute to open-source projects and build products that solve real-world problems.
 - 💬 Ask me about: Java, Python, Backend architecture, or why I love Clean Coding.